-Benzodiazepines and alcohol are frequently abused in the US.
-Over 17 million American adults abuse benzodiazepines, while according to the 2018 National Survey on Drug Use and Health, 14.4 million American adults struggle with an alcohol use disorder.
+Benzodiazepines and alcohol are frequently abused in the U.S. Over 17 million American adults abuse benzodiazepines.
+According to the 2018 National Survey on Drug Use and Health, 14.4 million Americans struggle with an alcohol use disorder.
 Many of these millions abuse both benzos and alcohol simultaneously.

-Alcohol and benzos affect the same nerve cells and systems in the brain, and they do so in a similar fashion.
+Alcohol and benzos affect the same nerve cells and systems in the brain, and they do so similarly.
 Both benzos and alcohol slow down nerves within the brain.
 Unfortunately, many of these nerves are also part of the vital processes that keep us alive and regulate our breathing, heart rate, and body temperature.
-Other areas of the brain that are slowed by both alcohol and benzos include those nerve bodies responsible for our ability to learn, form memories, think, and feel.
+Other areas of the brain that are slowed by alcohol and benzos include those nerve bodies responsible for our ability to learn, form memories, think, and feel.

-As well, benzodiazepines and alcohol are digested, metabolized, and excreted by the same systems in the body, meaning that when taken together benzos and alcohol slow down the rate at which they’re processed out of the body, leading to a toxic buildup of both substances in the bloodstream, magnifying the most harmful effects of benzos and alcohol.
+Additionally, benzodiazepines and alcohol are digested, metabolized, and excreted by the same systems in the body.
+This means that when taken together, benzos and alcohol slow down the rate at which they’re processed out of the body.
+Consequently, this leads to a toxic buildup of both substances in the bloodstream, magnifying the most harmful effects of benzos and alcohol.

-Some of the typical results of mixing benzos and alcohol together include:
+Some of the typical results of mixing benzos and alcohol include: